-Dancing Dragons is a pair of landmark supertall mixed-use towers for the new Yongsan International Business District in Seoul, Korea.
+Dancing Dragons is a pair of landmark supertall mixed-use towers design for Yongsan International Business District in Seoul, Korea.
 The buildings, which include residential, “officetel” and retail elements, consist of slender, sharply angled mini-towers cantilevered around a central core.
 The design aesthetic is highly contemporary yet informed by aspects of traditional Korean culture.

 The mini-towers feature a dramatic series of diagonal massing cuts that create living spaces that float beyond the structure.
 This recalls the eaves of traditional Korean pagodas—a design theme echoed both in the geometry of the building skin and the jutting canopies at the towers’ base.
 The theme is extended in the building skin, which suggests the scales of fish and Korean mythical creatures such as dragons, which seem to dance around the core—hence the project’s name.
 (Yongsan, the name of the overall development, means “Dragon Hill” in Korean.)